Mountain warfare: Training

+Mountain warfare training focused on preparing soldiers to operate effectively in steep terrain, high altitudes, and extreme weather.
+Constraints such as mobility, logistics, and physical endurance are stretched.
+Military research indicates that mountainous environments introduce unique operational barriers soldiers must overcome.
+Additional hurdles include limited infrastructure, restricted movement routes, and severe climatic conditions which all require specialized training and equipment for soldiers to function effectively.

+The Marine Corps' train specially for such challenging climates.
+It reaffirms maneuver warfare as core doctrine while extending it across five domains to include air, land, sea, space, and cyberspace.
+Training across all five of these domains is crucial as favoring one could take away from another.

 The expense of training mountain troops precludes them from being on the order of battle of most armies except those that reasonably expect to fight in such terrain.
 Mountain warfare training is arduous and in many countries the exclusive preserve of elite units such as special forces or commandos, which as part of their remit should have the ability to fight in difficult terrain such as the Royal Marines.
 Regular units may also occasionally undertake training of this nature.